Catholic Quarterback Philip Rivers Passes on the Faith

 Coming off a disappointing 2011 NFL campaign, San Diego Chargers quarterback Philip Rivers is wasting no time to prepare for next season.

-What do you think of this past season, and what are you doing now during the playoffs?
+What do you think of this past season?

 This past season was certainly a disappointment.
 We didn’t make the playoffs, and I didn’t have my best season, personally.
 However, I’m thankful for the adversity we experienced because if we take it in the right way, it can help us next season.